We choose to go to an MVP7 phases of the software and hardware development process inspired by NASA

 Phase 1.
 Research

-- we conduct competitor research on the market,
+- conducting competitor research on the market,

-- we conduct scientific and technological research,
+- conducting scientific and technological research,

-- we talk with potential users.
+- talking with potential users.

 Phase 2.
 Proof of concept

 After the research phase, we begin to develop a Proof of Concept (PoC).
 In the case of hardware, it may be the innovative use of a component, the first version of the algorithm, a study of accuracy, or sensor measurement.
 This phase is relatively short, but it's the key to determining whether further work will make sense.

 - deciding whether the chosen direction is possible to continue,

 - investigating which technology COULD work.